 How will this help women in Somaliland?

 The National Borama Fistula Hospital (NBFH) is the only hospital in Somaliland dedicated exclusively to fistula treatment.
 They have three full-time fistula surgeons who perform over 400 surgeries annually.
 The hospital also administers a variety of other activities, such as rehabilitation and skills training for fistula patients, awareness campaigns on radio and TV, and training for community health workers to better identify and refer fistula patients for treatment.
-Funding from Fistula Foundation recently enabled NBFH to purchase a new anesthesia machine, and current funding will help support the costs of treatment, outreach and training.
+Funding from Fistula Foundation recently enabled NBFH to purchase a new anesthesia machine, and current funding will help support the costs of treatment, outreach activities, and training for health care providers and surgeons.

 Where is Somaliland?